Ethran/Ethran/README.md

 - 👋 Hi, I’m @Ethran
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning             objactive C++
+- 🌱 I’m currently learning             objective C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me                    send me an email: wiktorw39@gmail.com